fahdev789/greenwave-ai/README.md

 # 🚦 Traffic Signal Optimizer (Prototype)

 A lightweight reinforcement learning prototype to optimize 4-lane traffic junctions, inspired by FUSION (TFL) and built under computing constraints (Google Colab).
 Merges rule-based logic and policy gradient methods to simulate intelligent signal control.
+The key idea is learning traffic flow as a system of delayed rewards, not hard-coded logic.
+Just like neural networks abstract patterns from raw data, this system learns traffic rules from experience—without ever being told what they are.

 ---